Westpac New Zealand is halfway through spending $15 million to refresh online banking in a format that works with just about any device.

-Although the new online service works with large size PC screens, it was designed in the knowledge that banking has shifted from branch, to desktop computers and from there to mobile devices.
-Pomeroy says the idea that online banking is mainly about desktops is now antiquated.
+Although the new online service works with large size PC screens, Westpac designed it knowing that banking has shifted from branch, to desktop computers and from there to mobile devices.
+Pomeroy says the idea that online banking is mainly about desktops is antiquated.

 He says we use different devices throughout the day and that until now mobile banking apps or websites have typically offered only a small set of features compared to the desktop versions.
 He says: “Banking functionality tends to drop with mobile and tablets – we think that’s wrong”.

-Which explains why Westpac’s new system gives tablet and smartphone users full access to all the features found in more traditional online banking services.
+Which explains why Westpac’s new system gives tablet and phone users full access to all the features found in more traditional online banking services.

 Let a thousand flowers bloom

-That’s a fair boast, but in truth all the major banks are embarked on ambitious customer-focused technology drives.
+That’s a fair boast.
+In truth all the major banks have ambitious customer-focused technology drives.
 In 2013, banks are competing on their digital products.
 It means we are seeing a flowering of innovation and creativity and some great ideas.